Eastern Cemetery and the American Revolution

 Pvt.
 Benjamin Tukey (1749–1777)

 As Falmouth wildly celebrated the great American victory at Saratoga with punch-drinking and cannon fire, artilleryman Tukey was mortally wounded when a misfire blew off his right arm.
-He rests in grave F:59B.
+He rests in plot F:59B.

 Col. William (1737–1807) & Elizabeth Ross (1750–1831) Tyng